mapninja/Earthsys144/working/Relations_in_QGIS_SQL_version.md

 ### Opening the DB Manager, to interact with your data, using SQL.

-This exercise demonstrates the use of QGIS' DB Manager and the concept of Virtual Layers.
+This exercise demonstrates the use of QGIS' DB Manager and the concept of **Virtual Layers**.
 QGIS' DB Manager provides a powerful interface for managing spatial databases and executing SQL queries.
 Virtual Layers in QGIS allow users to treat layers in their project as if they were part of a database, enabling the use of SQL to query and manipulate spatial data without requiring an external database.